The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 Codicils may be used for making any alteration in a Will such as to alter the executors or make changes in legacies, whether by addition or deletion but that is by no means their only use.
 As a general rule, substantial changes are best achieved by means of a new Will and codicils are more appropriately used for the purposes of making slight alterations, eg a change of executors or an additional legacy.
 However, even a slight alteration by codicil can cause confusion, eg in Re Morris.

-There is an element of danger in making a codicil and, as Megarry J stated in Re Lawrence's Will Trusts in relation to the use of the words 'as i
+There is an element of danger in making a codicil and, as Megarry J stated in Re Lawrence's Will Trusts in relation to the use of the words 'as if' in a codicil:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.